krishpranav/pranaOS-old/Base/usr/share/man/man1/EchoServer.md

 ## Description

-EchoServer is a basic echo server for Serenity.
+EchoServer is a basic echo server for pranaos.
 By default, it runs on port 7.

 ## Options